12 Tangos: Adios Buenos Aires - documentary. Interview with Arne Birkenstock, director

 (1/3)Guitar in tango.
 Great tango guitarists.

-One of the first instruments of the tango was guitar.
-I talked to the Argentine master of guitar Francisco Pancho Nararro about the role of guitar in tango and the best tango guitarists of the past and present.
+Guitar was the first instrument of tango.
+I talked to the Argentine guitar master Francisco Pancho Nararro about the role of his instrument in tango and the best tango guitarists of the past and present.
 The show features three of the masters named by Navarro - Roberto Grela, Juanjo Dominguez and Cacho Tirao.

 (2/3)Guitar in tango.
 Great tango guitarists.

-One of the first instruments of the tango was guitar.
-I talked to the Argentine master of guitar Francisco Pancho Nararro about the role of guitar in tango and the best tango guitarists of the past and present.
+Guitar was the first instrument of tango.
+I talked to the Argentine guitar master Francisco Pancho Nararro about the role of his instrument in tango and the best tango guitarists of the past and present.
 The show features three of the masters named by Navarro - Roberto Grela, Juanjo Dominguez and Cacho Tirao.
+MORE INFO: www.tangotales.com/navarro/

 (3/3)Guitar in tango.
 Great tango guitarists.

-One of the first instruments of the tango was guitar.
-I talked to the Argentine master of guitar Francisco Pancho Nararro about the role of guitar in tango and the best tango guitarists of the past and present.
+Guitar was the first instrument of tango.
+I talked to the Argentine guitar master Francisco Pancho Nararro about the role of his instrument in tango and the best tango guitarists of the past and present.
 The show features three of the masters named by Navarro - Roberto Grela, Juanjo Dominguez and Cacho Tirao.
+MORE INFO: www.tangotales.com/navarro/

 (1/2) Guitar virtuoso Francisco Pancho Navarro

-(1/2) An Argentine-born guitarist performed and recorded with many big stars in the modern music - from Placido Domingo to Rolling Stones.
+(1/2) An Argentine-born guitarist performed and recorded with many stars - from Placido Domingo to Rolling Stones.
 The soundtrack to the movie Frida, where he plays almost on all tracks, sometimes solo, won an Oscar in 2002.
 Now it was time for the artist's first solo CD - Sweet Guitar.
-Listen and you will be rewarded with the great music.

 (2/2) Guitar virtuoso Francisco Pancho Navarro

-(2/2) An Argentine-born guitarist performed and recorded with many big stars in the modern music - from Placido Domingo to Rolling Stones.
+(2/2) An Argentine-born guitarist performed and recorded with many stars - from Placido Domingo to Rolling Stones.
 The soundtrack to the movie Frida, where he plays almost on all tracks, sometimes solo, won an Oscar in 2002.
 Now it was time for the artist's first solo CD - Sweet Guitar.
-Listen and you will be rewarded with the great music.

 (1/2) Osvaldo Pugliese (1905-1995)